Overview

 Hi, I’m Dr. rer. nat.
 Dipl.-Inform.
 Stefan Heinrich, a scholar and IT tinkerer from Germany, currently appointed as associate professor of the Computer Science Department at IT University of Copenhagen and affiliate researcher at Pioneer Centre for Artificial Intelligence.
 These are what I consider my key skills and experiences in a nutshell:

-- Extensive experience in scientific research in the fields Computer Science, Cognitive Psychology, and Computational Neuroscience with Master and PhD degrees
+- Extensive experience in scientific research in the fields of Computer Science, Cognitive Psychology, and Computational Neuroscience, with Master and PhD degrees

-- Thirteen years academic research in Computational Modeling, Natural Language Processing, and Machine Learning - current focus on Temporal Dynamic and Probabilistic Neural Networks
+- Fourteen years of academic research in Computational Modelling, Natural Language Processing, and Machine Learning — current focus on Temporal Dynamics and Probabilistic Neural Networks

-- Eleven years of teaching on bachelor and master level on Artificial Intelligence, Neural Networks, Data Mining, and Human-Robot Interaction as well as more than 30 individual PhD, MSc, and BSc thesis supervisions
+- Twelve years of teaching at undergraduate and postgraduate levels in Artificial Intelligence, Neural Networks, Data Mining, and Human–Robot Interaction, as well as supervision of more than 30 individual PhD, MSc, and BSc dissertations

-- Coordination and team building of research and student teams on short- to mid-term projects
+- Coordination and team building of research and student teams for short- to mid-term projects

-- Resourceful, creative, goal-oriented, organised, independent as well as team-worker, and team-builder
+- Resourceful, creative, goal-oriented, organised, independent, as well as a team player and team builder

 Research Interests and Background